7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 When choosing the best 22LR rifles for this list, I didn’t rank them in any particular order.
 Instead, I’ve thought of how shooters use their 22LR rifles and found the best one for each category.
 In addition to that, I also used the following criteria to evaluate each rifle.

 • Construction – Is the construction solid?
-A well put together rifle will last you for a long time, so this is one of my main criteria for evaluating a rifle.
+A well-put-together rifle will last you for a long time, so this is one of my main criteria for evaluating a rifle.

 • Accuracy – Can the rifle shoot well enough to hit the target consistently?
-The degree of accuracy you’ll need for something like plinking will be different compared to accuracy of a match rifle but you need your rifle to be fairly accurate, no matter its purpose.
+The degree of accuracy you’ll need for something like plinking will be different compared to the accuracy of a match rifle but you need your rifle to be fairly accurate, no matter its purpose.

-• Value – Does it give long term value for the price?
+• Value – Does it give long-term value for the price?
 It doesn’t make sense to drop a lot of cash on a rifle if it doesn’t give you equal value.

 Now that you know how I’ve evaluated the rifles on this list, let’s jump straight to the list itself.